ShivamSKD/Web-PQS/README.md

 * Add end2end tests
 * Setup some CI (e.g. [Travis](https://travis-ci.org/)) to run the tests on every PR

-Feel free to take any of them (or any other feature/bug fix) and send a PR.

-## Installation

-A webserver with php and an SQL server is needed to run PostQ.

-1. Download the code from [here](https://github.com/markszabo/PostQ/archive/master.zip) (or clone the git repository).
-2. Fill in `sqlconfig.php_example` with the database properties.
-3. Rename `sqlconfig.php_example` to `sqlconfig.php`.
-4. Open `/install.php` in browser.
-This will create the necessary database tables.
-5. Open `index.html` and use the application.
-6. E-mail verification can be enabled editing file `mail_config.php`.
-Remeber to configure PHP mail() function to be able to send e-mails from your server.

 ## Attack model